NiciFranchi/Asthma-Control/Final Delivery/User_Guide.md

 	- This link redirects to the home page, where a user can select a patient
 -	Help
 	-	This page links to a small page offering guidance, a subset of this user guide.
-- Logout
-	- This page will redirect to the home page, where a user can select a patient